National Port Strategy Assessment: Reducing Air Pollution and Greenhouse Gases at U.S. Ports

 - Appendices - National Port Strategy Assessment (PDF)(140 pp, 2 MB, September 2016, EPA-420-R-16-011app)

 You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 Port-related diesel emissions impact public health and the climate.

-EPA estimates that about 39 million people in the United States currently live in close proximity to ports.
+EPA estimates that millions of people in the United States currently live in close proximity to ports.
 These people can be exposed to air pollution associated with emissions from diesel engines at ports including particulate matter, nitrogen oxides, ozone, and air toxics, which can contribute to significant health problems—including premature mortality, increased hospital admissions for heart and lung disease, increased cancer risk, and increased respiratory symptoms – especially for children, the elderly, outdoor workers, and other sensitive populations.
 Port-related diesel emissions—such as CO2 and black carbon—also contribute to climate change.
 Research literature increasingly documents the effects that climate change is having and will increasingly have on air and water quality, weather patterns, sea levels, human health, ecosystems, agricultural crop yield, and critical infrastructure.

 Progress is already happening, but more emission reductions are possible.